DarknessFX/IKRetarget_DazG9_UE5/README.md

            DarknessFX @ https://dfx.lv | Twitter: @DrkFX

+# v2.0

+## About
+Originally this repo exist to share IKRig and IKRetarget for Daz3D Genesis 9 characteres, I [posted here](https://x.com/DrkFX/status/1787472067538903442) about successfully importing and using Gen9 with UE5, that started a conversation about why the UE5 auto-retargeter failed, so I shared everything here (old repo name IKRetarget_DazG9_UE5 , May/2024), details of the older version follows below at [v1.0](#v10) section.

+Now, Oct/2024, I had to work more with Daz3D Genesis 9 characteres and I ported UE5 ControlRig (from ControlRigs Example project) to Gen9 Skeleton and also expanded the ControlRig auto-generating Morph Controls from SkeletalMesh Morph Targets.
+Both new files, SCR_Gen9 and SCR_MorphTargets are essential tools to animate inside the engine.

+> [!IMPORTANT]
+> Get the full project at [Releases Page](https://github.com/DarknessFX/Daz3D_Gen9_UE5_Toolkit/releases),
+> repo is missing SK_Gen9 and SKM_Gen9 because of file sizes.

+# v1.0

 ## About
 Sample project with IKRig and IKRetarget assets to help retarget Daz3D Genesis 9 characteres to Unreal Engine 5.4.1 .